kylpo/notes/design-ux/Design.md

 - [Meaningful Motion with Action Driven Animation | Tobias Ahlin](http://tobiasahlin.com/blog/meaningful-motion-w-action-driven-animation/)
   - "when animations fail to be meaningful they often fail because of the same reason; failed animations simply visualize objects morphing between being hidden and visible, rather than visualizing the actions unfolding on screen.
 A window rarely just closes or opens; a message is sent, a draft is discarded, an item is used."
   - state driven animation vs. action driven animation

+# Innovate in at least one area
+"Think about what makes your website stand out.
+Try to come up with at least one thing, large or small, that you’ve done differently than other sites.
+Whats your site’s x factor so to speak?
+What little thing will people remember from your site?
+A really cool transition, hover effect or a large elaborate interaction.
+It could even just be really well-written content or a unique tone of voice.
+Much like in pop songs where there is this one hook that gets stuck in your head, you should have that one thing that makes your site memorable." - [How to design award-winning websites – Lasse Kristensen](https://medium.com/@lassekristensen_95506/how-to-design-award-winning-websites-6f4d2a71495?UX_Design_Weekly_Issue_50)